 What your teen should understand about credit history is that being financially responsible now, will impact any future applications for personal credit.
 They can start to build a healthy credit history by using their bank account on a regular basis and by not allowing it to become overdrawn.

-When your child opens their bank account they can get a debit card to pay for things themselves online or in store.
+When your teen opens their bank account they can get a debit card to pay for things themselves online or in store.
 This can also help demonstrate they have strong money management skills, which will help build a positive credit history for the future.
 Once they do take out credit, to maintain the good history they have built up, they’ll need to make sure they meet their repayments and don’t overspend.

 8. Not all credit is the same